-When the new year rang in this past January, it sparked excitement for all of the 2019 adventures I would stumble upon.
-It also meant it was time to plan my second GO FAR trip.
+When the new year rang in this past January, it sparked excitement for all of the 2019 adventures still to come.
+It also meant that it was time to plan my second GO FAR trip.

 Upon moving to New Hampshire and starting at NEMO, my passion for competitive swimming brought me back to the pool and I joined the Great Bay Masters swim team.
 My new teammates convinced me to compete with them at Masters Swimming Nationals which, this year, were held in Mesa, Arizona.

-I thought, hey, if I’m in Mesa for a weekend, why not extend it into a week long road trip through Arizona after the meet?
+I thought, hey, if I’m in Mesa for a weekend, why not extend it into a week-long road trip through Arizona afterward?

 After a white winter in New Hampshire, I was ready for some of these views.

-I just had one problem.
-I couldn’t get any friends to meet me in Arizona to be my adventure partner.
+I just had one problem: I couldn’t get any friends to meet me in Arizona and be my adventure partner.

 As I finalized my trip, I begrudgingly realized I’d be on my own.
 I quickly nixed my original plan of solo backpacking for car camping.
-Gotta walk before we run, right?
-During the weeks leading up to my trip, I became more and more nervous for everything that could go wrong; all the “what ifs” were swirling in my head.
+(Gotta walk before we run, right?)
+During the weeks leading up to my trip, I became more and more nervous for everything that could go wrong.
+All the “what ifs” kept swirling in my head.